aws-samples/aws-cdk-examples/.github/extract-snippets/README.md

 To prevent the introduction of errors in the snippets (e.g. duplicate snippet filenames with different content), all files in the repo are always processed.
-This is not noticeably slower than e.g. processing only the files in a given commit; the overhead of the action setup and Git commands dwarfs the run time of the actual snippet extraction.
+This is not noticeably slower than e.g. processing only the files in a given commit; the overhead of the action setup and Git commands overshadows the run time of the actual snippet extraction.

 ## Compared to other snippet extraction tools